wxcctechsummit/wxcclabguides/LTRCCT-2012/Lab4.md

 Update RS with the new flow >Entrypoint_CL_Lab.
 Place a test call.

 ## Step 12.
 Agent reskilling
-Supervisors are able to change Agent Skill profile for an agent and take effect without having to signout the agent.
+Supervisors are able to change Agent Skill profile for an agent and take effect without having to sign-out the agent.
 Let's demo this.

 Go to your user and change the skill profile.
 Place a test call.

+## Lab Validation

+i) Make a call and enter the pin where Customer_Email is ```<>@gmail.com``` ii) Make a call and enter the pin where Customer_Email is not  ```<>@gmail.com```

+Expected results
+1) First call should get connected to an Agent Immediately
+2) Second call should get connected after Skill relaxation times out.

 ### Congratulations, you have completed Lab4 tasks!